Hearthstone in esports: Expansions

 The game features a large amount of inherent randomness as calculated through a random number generator (a property referred to as "RNG").
 Some cards may have excessively random effects and may be able to completely sway a game through RNG.
 Various fans are worried about the future of the game's competitive scene due to unbalanced cards being introduced in new expansions.
 In an interview with Polygon, Hearthstone associate designer Dean Ayala stated that newly introduced cards can add to the strategy of the game, and that expanding Hearthstone is "all about finding the balance with what is ok and what isn't ok."
 Ayala explained that a large part of adding new cards to the game is trying to view each card through the lens of each possible type of player and how the card may be used.

 Culture

 The practice of "win trading", where players forfeit games in order to help other players gain in ranking, can be used to reach Legend ranking with less effort.
 However, win trading is considered cheating, and Blizzard gives out permanent bans for people who indulge in the practice.

 In 2014, professional coaching services became popular, where high-level players discuss strategies with their clients and give tips for improvement.
-Nathan 'ThatsAdmirable' Zamora stated that the work is his main source of income, and that the service is useful for players that have plateaued and are unsure on how to change their play style.

 In August 2014, competitive Hearthstone player Ryan "Realz" Masterson was hired by Blizzard in order to help with the balancing of the game.